Refresh

 The Michener Institute is a unique entry on our list, being the only postsecondary institution in Canada with an exclusive focus on healthcare education.
 It’s also the oldest school in our ranking, having opened its doors in 1958 as a pilot program at Toronto General Hospital.

-Nearly 17,000 students train at Michener’s five campus locations, studying in full-time, part-time, post-certification and bridging programs.
+Over 5,000 students train at Michener’s five campus locations, studying in full-time, part-time, post-certification, and bridging programs.

 Hands-on experience is a key element of the Michener experience.
 The school boasts one of the largest simulation-based learning hubs in Canada, with over 20,000 sq. ft. of clinical exam rooms, simulation suites and classrooms with state-of-the-art equipment.
 And with an average class size of 25 students, you’ll have an intimate learning experience and plenty of instructor focus.